necolas/react-native-web/docs/guides/getting-started.md

 [Webpack](https://webpack.js.org) is a popular build tool for web apps.
 Below is an example of how to configure a build that uses [Babel](https://babeljs.io/) to compile your JavaScript for the web.

+Add a file called `webpack.config.js` inside of the `web/` folder with the following contents:

 ```js
 // webpack.config.js